chanakadrathnayaka/Java-version-manager/README.md

 Copy the content from `java_version_manager.sh` to your `~/.zshrc`.
 If you prefer to keep your `~/.zshrc` clean and organized, you can visit my blog to see How I keep my .zshrc file clean

 ### Commands
-Every command should take this pattern `jdk <command> <options>`
+Every command should follow this pattern `jdk <command> <options>`
 1. `use <version>`
-   Use the JDK to given version.
-New version will be available only in current shell (session).
+   Use the JDK for the given version.
+The new version will be available only in the current shell (session).
 You must have installed the versions that you are going to use.
 It is not necessary to type the whole version.
 Only type the first set of values.
       ex:
       ```